nixworks/public/news/2010/12/27/README.md

 ##### Allen Stanford
 ### [Allen Stanford's lawyers seek a two-year postponement of his trial and for his release from prison in the meanwhile.
 He is charged with running a $7 billion Ponzi scheme. ](/news/2010/12/27/allen-stanford-s-lawyers-seek-a-two-year-postponement-of-his-trial-and-for-his-release-from-prison-in-the-meanwhile-he-is-charged-with-runn.md)
-_Context: Allen Stanford, Ponzi scheme_
+_Context: Ponzi scheme, Allen Stanford_

 ##### Tel Aviv
 ### [A Tel Aviv court sentences Israeli graphic designer Jonathan Pollak to three months imprisonment after convicting him of taking part in a "critical mass bicycle ride" demonstration highlighting the blockade of Gaza in January 2008.
 The Association for Civil Rights in Israel describes it as "an unusually harsh measurement" for a charge that normally does not see the perpetrator imprisoned. ](/news/2010/12/27/a-tel-aviv-court-sentences-israeli-graphic-designer-jonathan-pollak-to-three-months-imprisonment-after-convicting-him-of-taking-part-in-a-c.md)
-_Context: Jonathan Pollak, Association for Civil Rights in Israel, Gaza Strip, Tel Aviv, Israel_
+_Context: Jonathan Pollak, Israel, Tel Aviv, Gaza Strip, Association for Civil Rights in Israel_

 ##### Southern Sudanese Independence Referendum
 ### [The commission overseeing the independence referendum in Southern Sudan rejects a lawsuit to halt the referendum on the basis that the commission violated the law. ](/news/2010/12/27/the-commission-overseeing-the-independence-referendum-in-southern-sudan-rejects-a-lawsuit-to-halt-the-referendum-on-the-basis-that-the-commi.md)